nickbruggen90/Networking-Encyclopedia-backside/3Planes-Control-Data-Management.md

 > * Service Providers – maintain strict separation of customer data (data plane) from control signaling (control plane) and administrative access (management plane) to provide secure, scalable services
 > * SDN/SD-Access Deployments – leverage the three-plane model to integrate centralized policy management, dynamic routing and efficient data forwarding in a SDN
 ---
+### Best Practices:
+> * Avoid relying on IP Headers in production environments
+> * Configure firewalls to block risky options
+*Management Plane –*
+> * Limit access to management interfaces using strong authentication (SSH, HTTPS with certificates) and RBAC
+> * Use management VLANs to separate OOB management networks to isolate management traffic from regular data
+> * Ensure that management traffic is encrypted to prevent eavesdropping (using SNMPv3 and TLS/SSH for CLI access)
+> * Continuously monitor management logs and audit changes
+> * Implement centralized management systems to track device configuration and performance
+> * Regularly update device firmware and management software to protect against known vulnerabilities
+*Control Plane –*
+> * Secure routing protocols to prevent route injection or manipulation
+> * Use secure configurations (MD5 or SHA authentication) on routing adjacencies
+> * Isolate the control plane from the data plane using separate physical or logical interfaces where possible
+> * Deploy redundant control plan mechanisms (multiple routing protocols, route reflectors, etc) to ensure continuous network operation
+> * Monitor routing updates and control plane performance to detect anomalies such as route flapping or unauthorized route changes
+*Data Plane –*
+> * Utilize dedicated hardware (ASICs) for fast, efficient packet forwarding
+> * Implement QoS policies to prioritize critical traffic and manage congestion
+> * Apply ACLs, IPsec and other security mechanisms at the data plane level to filter traffic and prevent unauthorized access
+> * Continuously monitor data plane metrics (throughput, latency, error rates) to ensure optimal performance
+---